 - 1. Take whatever action is required to ensure the child's immediate safety. - 2.
 Pass the information immediately to the police and seek their advice. - 3.
-Report the concern to the club Child Wellbeing and Protection Officer, advising that the matter has been reported to the police
+Report the concern to the Child Wellbeing and Protection Officer, advising that the matter has been reported to the police.

-At any time if you have a concern about the wellbeing of a child or young person, or think you may have a concern, you can contact Child Wellbeing and Protection Officer for advice and support on 07470032678 or at cwp@berwickrangers.com
+If you have a concern about the wellbeing of a child or young person, or think you may have a concern, you can contact the Child Wellbeing and Protection Officer for advice and support on cwp@berwickrangers.com, or 01289 385760 (Ross Richardson).